 Data highlighted in LHA's 2021 Snapshot reports that LGBTQ+ people are more likely to attempt suicide, compared to the general population.
-For example, across separate research studies, 30.3% of LGBTI people aged 18 and over28, and 48% of transgender and gender diverse people aged 14 to 25, reported that they had attempted suicide in their lifetime.29 In comparison, in the NSMHW 2022, 4.9% of all persons reported that they had attempted suicide in their lifetime.30 heir lives.31 In comparison, in the NSMHW 2022, 16.7% of the general population reported having suicidal thoughts at some stage in their lifetime.32
+For example, across separate research studies, 30.3% of LGBTI people aged 18 and over, and 48% of transgender and gender diverse people aged 14 to 25, reported that they had attempted suicide in their lifetime.
+In comparison, in the NSMHW 2022, 4.9% of all persons reported that they had attempted suicide in their lifetime.

 The available data also indicates that LGBTQ+ people are more likely to have experienced suicidal ideation.
-For example, one study found that 74.8% of LGBTI people aged 18 and over had considered attempting suicide at some point during t
+For example, one study found that 74.8% of LGBTI people aged 18 and over had considered attempting suicide at some point during their lives.
+In comparison, in the NSMHW 2022, 16.7% of the general population reported having suicidal thoughts at some stage in their lifetime.

 There is also emerging evidence to suggest that LGBTQ+ people with intersecting issues or minority status - such as from diverse cultural backgrounds or those with a disability - are at even greater risk of poor mental health and suicide outcomes.
-For example, the Disability Royal Commission's 2023 Final Report indicated that approximately nine in ten LGBTQA+ adults with disability reported experiencing suicidal ideation at some stage in their lifetime (88%), compared to one-in-ten of the general population (13%).33
+For example, the Disability Royal Commission's 2023 Final Report indicated that approximately nine in ten LGBTQA+ adults with disability reported experiencing suicidal ideation at some stage in their lifetime (88%), compared to one-in-ten of the general population (13%).